Policies & Statements

 The Quincy College Catalog contains information about the College, programs, courses, academic divisions, administrative offices, policies, and procedures.

 In accordance with federal civil rights law, Quincy College does not discriminate in its educational programs and activities on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status, genetic information, or any other characteristic protected by institutional policy or state, local, or federal law.
 The requirement of non-discrimination in educational programs and activities extends to employment and admission.
-The following persons have been designated to handle inquiries regarding the non-discrimination policies, including Title IX and Section 504, relative to student matters is Susan Bossa, AVP for Student Development, firstname.lastname@example.org and Title IX, Section 504, and Title VI relative to employee related matters is Chris Bell, Senior Advisor to the President/Interim Director of Human Resources, email@example.com.
+The following persons have been designated to handle inquiries regarding the non-discrimination policies, including Title IX and Section 504, relative to student matters is Jennifer Luddy, Senior Vice President of Enrollment Management and Strategic Planning, firstname.lastname@example.org and and Title IX, Section 504, and Title VI relative to employee related matters is Jessica Cherry, Legal Counsel, email@example.com.

 The Quincy College Policy Manual contains College policies, and procedures.